 Or consider Chase‘s Ink Business cards — two of which have no annual fees.
 (And remember we discussed how and why Chase cards can be beneficial to Delta Air Lines fans.)

 Finally, Ink Business Preferred ($95 annual fee) offers 3X on the first $150,000 spent in combined purchases each anniversary year on travel; shipping; internet, cable, and phone services; and advertising purchases with social media sites and search engines.
-Plus, you’ll earn 80,000 bonus Ultimate Rewards points when you spend $5000 within the first three months of being approved.

-While limited time offers can be exciting, this one isn’t very impressive.
+While limited-time offers can be exciting, this one isn’t very impressive.
 Hopefully, the promotion will be a success and Amex will make the Business Green Card’s bonus earnings permanent.

 Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.